Discover how to put yourself in a better position before you next apply for a loan or credit card.

 Make your credit card and loan repayments on time

-After the introduction of comprehensive credit reporting in March 2014, your credit card and loan repayments are noted in your credit file.
+After the introduction of comprehensive credit reporting, your credit card and loan repayments are noted in your credit report.
 It's important to make your repayments on time and make at least the minimum repayment to keep your credit file in good standing.
 One late payment won't necessarily mean you have bad credit, but a pattern of late payments can lead to a lower credit score and make you look like a risk to lenders.

 Space out your credit enquiries